pythonanywhere/help_pages/articles/DjangoManagementCommands.md

 ```

 ...and `do_bot_loop` could easily be split into different functions as the complexity
-of the bot grew over time.
+of the bot grew over time, and even moved to a separate module.

 ## Conclusion